Last updated: Wednesday 6 January (closure of courses and facilities from 4 January on government instruction)

 A – Pro shops – as non-essential retail – must close.
 They may, however, offer an online click-and-collect service for customers provided good are collected off the premises or delivered.

 A – All golf clubhouses must remain closed during this period of national lockdown.

 Q – What guidance is available for the staging of club committee meetings and AGMs?

+A – Any such meetings if they need to take place should be done online.
 Club Support Officers and Partnership Managers are able to support clubs wishing to organise virtual meetings.

 Q – What is the advice for greenkeepers during this period now that golf has returned?

 A – Work may continue and must be carried out in accordance with rules on social distancing and greens staff should consult with employers on work options.
 Greenkeepers can find out the latest details as provided by BIGGA through their own website.

 - Government scheme for self-employed or freelance staff